 - Fiss, A. and M. Vest.
-August 2014.
 Broadcasting Science Writing: Media Translations in Liberal Arts Pedagogy.
-Transformations, Special Issue on Digital Collaboration and Blended/Hybrid Learning.
+NITLE's Special Issue on Digital Collaboration and Blended/Hybrid Learning (August 2014).

 Laura Kasson Fiss

-- Laura Kasson Fiss, Clubs for the Unclubbable: Humour and Mass Readership from Jerome K. Jerome to P. G. Wodehouse.
-Forthcoming from Edinburgh University Press, May 2022.
+- Laura Kasson Fiss, The Idler’s Club: Humour and Mass Readership from Jerome K. Jerome to P. G. Wodehouse.
+Edinburgh University Press, 2023.